In 2021, clothing company Abercrombie & Fitch went viral for their 90%-off discount.

 As it turns out, the discount was from a glitch in the backend of Abercrombie’s site and shouldn’t have happened.
 But we can all learn something from Abercrombie’s mistake: everyone loves a good bargain.

 Luckily, you don’t need to discount your products as much as Abercrombie (accidently) did to give yourself a boost in sales and reach new customers.

 The psychology of discounting: Why everyone loves a deal

 Offering an additional incentive to buy can help convince potential customers to purchase your course, ebook, or other product.
-But discounting isn’t only about price—in fact, two other factors—urgency and status—are far more likely to drive customers to open their wallets.
+But discounting isn’t only about price—in fact, two other factors—urgency and exclusivity—are far more likely to drive customers to open their wallets.

 Urgency helps drive new customers

 Most discounts aimed at new customers rely on urgency or loss aversion.

 Humans have a strong inherent desire to seek pleasure and avoid pain and potential loss.
 When a discount is only available for a short period—like a Cyber Monday deal—prospects know that if they don’t buy before the discount expires, they’ll miss out on saving some money.
 With Abercrombie & Fitch, customers didn’t know how long the sale would last.
 As a result, people didn’t hesitate to snatch up the savings.

 To add urgency in your sales, discount a product for a limited amount of time.
 Doing so can push fence-sitters into taking action.
 Using ConvertKit, add countdown timers to your emails, landing pages, and forms so potential customers know when your deal ends.